captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [ ] Post Method needs to create a new html file with the fragment class_attr, also needs file name input validation
 - [ ] Put Method need to receive the file of the fragment and insert changed into the file
 - [ ] Figure out the error "template_set = self.template_map[template.file_name]  # fragments under template" when you view a template created with the frontend
-- [ ] Add a API call that returns just the child types for the joints as a 2D array
 ## Search Bar Functionality
 - [x] Add Search bars to fragment/template panels | PH
 - [ ] Clear search bar when opening the other accordion card | PH